vygr/ChrysaLisp/docs/CSCRIPT.md

 (vp-cpy-cr 592 _v3)
 ```

-And let's see what simple operators like addition and subtraction do.
+Let's see what simple operators like addition and subtraction do.

 ```vdu
 (defun compile-plus (_)